African Indians of the 5 Tribes Foundation

 President Marilyn Vann

-Marilyn Vann on "Burn It Down" with Kim Brown on The Real News
+Marilyn Vann on "Burn It Down" with Kim Brown on The Real News Network

 On November 27, 2020, Marilyn Vann, President of both the Descendants of Freedmen of the Five Civilized Tribes Association and African Indians of the 5 Civilized Tribes Foundation; joined Johnnie Jae, journalist and co-host of Decolonized News Hour; and Antonio Cosme, Indigenous activist, economist, and beekeeper from Detroit.